Gigaspaces/xap-docs/site/content/faq/openspaces-faq.markdown

 A Processing Unit represents the unit of scalability and failover in Space-Based Architecture (SBA).
 The Processing Unit is designed to be a self-sufficient unit that contains the messaging, data and business logic within the same process.
 It is written just like any Spring application with the addition of the built-in [OpenSpaces Components](/product_overview/product-architecture.html#OpenSpaces-API-and-Components) for handling events, state and workflow.

 {{%anchor 7%}}

-### How can I contribute code to OpenSpaces?

-At this stage, you can submit code by sending an e-mail to [contribute@openspaces.org](mailto:contribute@openspaces.org).

-A full OpenSpaces source repository will be available soon.

-{{%anchor 8%}}

 ### How does OpenSpaces relate to Spring?